Shriram0463/Token-Streaming-using-SSE/SSE_Integration/Readme.md

-# Streaming AI Application with Spring Boot, FastAPI, and React
+# Streaming Application with Spring Boot, FastAPI and React

-This project demonstrates how to create a streaming AI assistant using Spring Boot, FastAPI, and React.
+This project demonstrates how to create a streaming application using Spring Boot, FastAPI, and React.
 The application streams a message letter by letter from the backend (Spring Boot) to the frontend (React)

 ## Introduction